alexnereca/git_intro/README.md

-In this repository is a very useful or useless hello world script
+In this repository is a very useful hello world script